osama-fahd/UNIT-2-PROJECT/README.md

 - Use Templates & Template Inheritance.
 - Organize your project in apps as needed.
 - Use models to represent you data.
-- User Authentication & Authorization (register, login, logout, Limit access to some pages using permissions , etc.)
 - Use naming conventions.
 - Strive to make the user journey intuitive and complete.
 - At least 4 pages.